scrapy/scrapy/docs/topics/spiders.rst

        and it's required.

-       If the spider scrapes a single domain, a common practice is to name the spider after the domain, or without the `TLD`_.
+       If the spider scrapes a single domain, a common practice is to name the spider after the domain, with or without the `TLD`_.
 So, for example, a spider that crawls ``mywebsite.com`` would often be called ``mywebsite``.